tobek/laminae/notes.md

 ### Foci (high-ish priority?)

-e.g. entropy, architecture, the bloom's mutation
+e.g. entropy, architecture, the bloom's mutation, the universal story

+TODO go through evil sketch

 (move from above and below into here)

+19 of them!

 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)